August Landmesser

-August Landmesser ([ˈaʊ̯ɡʊst ˈlantˌmɛsɐ]; 24 May 1910 – 17 October 1944) was a worker at the Blohm+Voss shipyard in Hamburg, Germany.
-He became known as the possible identity of a man appearing in a 1936 photograph, conspicuously refusing to perform the Nazi salute with the other workers.
+August Landmesser ([ˈaʊ̯ɡʊst ˈlantˌmɛsɐ]; 24 May 1910 – 17 October 1944) was a German man who is suggested to be the man appearing in a 1936 photograph conspicuously refusing to perform the Nazi salute.
 Landmesser had run afoul of the Nazi Party over his unlawful relationship with Irma Eckler, a Jewish woman.
-Later he was imprisoned, and eventually drafted into penal military service, where he was killed in action.
+For this, he was imprisoned and eventually drafted into penal military service, where he was killed in action.

+Years after his death, his daughter suggested that he was the man in the famous photograph.
+However, the identity of the man in the photograph is not known with certainty—another family claims that the man is Gustav Wegert.